harshalkendhe100/Food-Ovid-Food-for-Needy/README.md

 # Tiffin_App
-A simple Food delivery app for the needy people
+A simple Food delivery app for the needy people amid the Covid-19 outbreak.

 Objective: Tiffin Food is committed to nurturing a neutral platform and are helping food establishments maintain high standards through Hyperpure amid the Covid-19 outbreak.